CMAP-REPOS/cmap_trip-based_model/src/Mode-Dest-TOD/README.md

   > cmap_modedest .\path\to\Database

 - The `cmap_modedest` command line tool has a number of available options.
+The most important of these include the number of jobs and maximum number of origin zones processed per chunk, each of which needs to be set appropriately for the computer running the model to maximize resource usage (CPU's, RAM) without exceeding available resources, which can cause out-of-memory errors or processor thrashing that can slow the overall runtime.
-These can be reviewed in the online help:
+  These options can be reviewed in the online help:

   > cmap_modedest --help